ethereumjs/ethereumjs-monorepo/packages/client/README.md

 Here are some use cases:

 - Sync the main Ethereum networks (`mainnet`, `goerli`, `rinkeby`, `sepolia`...)
-- Set up your own local development networks (PoA Clique or PoW with CPU miner)
+- Set up your own local development networks (PoS with consensus client / PoA Clique / PoW with CPU miner)
 - Run a network with your own custom [EthereumJS VM](../vm)
 - Analyze what's in the Ethereum `mainnet` [transaction pool](./lib/sync/txpool.ts)
 - Run experiments with Ethereum browser sync (see [example](./examples/light-browser-sync.md)) **currently unsupported due to browser dependency issues**